atorus-research/xportr/.github/pull_request_template.md

 - [ ] Update NEWS.md if the changes pertain to a user-facing function (i.e. it has an @export tag) or documentation aimed at users (rather than developers)
 - [ ] Address any updates needed for vignettes and/or templates
 - [ ] Run `R CMD check` locally and address all errors and warnings - `devtools::check()`
-- [ ] Link the issue Developtment Panel so that it closes after successful merging.
+- [ ] Link the issue Development Panel so that it closes after successful merging.
 - [ ] Address all merge conflicts and resolve appropriately
 - [ ] Pat yourself on the back for a job well done!
 Much love to your accomplishment!